lethabomaepa11/envyper/README.md

-# ENVYPER
+# Envyper

-Your modern secrets management solution!
+A secrets management tool that works right in your favourite code editor.